Bitl/Black-Shades-Enhanced/README.md

 - Fixed all compiler warnings!
 - Includes the soundtrack!
 - Fixed an issue where disabling music would make the program hang.
-- A seperate mod called the Revenge mod.
+- Includes a seperate mod called the Revenge mod.
 Your VIP is gone, so you have to defend yourself against hordes of assassins.

 All the new settings can be set in the config.txt the game generates.